Rafffaelb/Kria_Examples/README.md

 # Kria_Examples

-This repository contains various examples demonstrating hardware-software co-design concepts using AMD/Xilinx Kria SoCs, focusing on communication between processing systems and programmable logic.
+This repository provides comprehensive examples demonstrating various aspects of hardware-software co-design using AMD/Xilinx Kria SoCs.
+While the primary focus is on sharing Block RAM (BRAM) between the Processing System (PS) and MicroBlaze processor, the repository also includes examples covering I2C communication, interrupt handling, and multi-processor coordination.

 ## Table of Contents
 - [Overview](#overview)